LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 Each version of ext will have some variation on the individual structure of these segments such as Ext 4's own definition for inode and superblock structures.
 The more specific differences will be mentioned in their own sections later.
 Each of these block groups are sized to contain at least `8 * block size` blocks.
+If you do not know what a block size is it defines the smallest unit of work for the file system.
+Typically, the default blocksize is 4096 bytes (4 KiB), so this means units of work are done in 4 KiB.
+This means a file with a single character takes up 4 KiB of disk space, but also when more space is allocated it will be in a block size.
-Typically, the default blocksize is 4096 bytes (4 KiB), so this would mean a block group would contain 32,768 blocks.
+Continuing on with the equation, this would mean a block group would contain 32,768 blocks.
 The size of each block group would then be the `number of blocks per group * block size`.
 With the default settings for the block count the size of a block group would be 128 mebibytes.
 Then you can get how many block groups will be in the system by taking the `file system size / size of each block group`.